advanced-chat/vue-advanced-chat/README.md

 (9) `show-new-messages-divider` can be used to show/hide the blue line divider between seen and unseen messages.

+(10) `show-footer` can be used to hide the room footer.
+For example to prevent users to send any message or media.

-(10) `text-messages` can be used to replace default i18n texts.
+(11) `text-messages` can be used to replace default i18n texts.
 Ex:

 ```javascript
 text-messages="{